AuxXxilium/arc/README.md

 <center><img width="845" alt="arc_loader" src="https://github.com/AuxXxilium/arc/raw/page/docs/arc_loader.png?raw=true"></center>

 Arc is a customized Redpill Loader for DSM 7.x (Xpenology) with enhanced hardwaresupport, addons, guided (semi-automated) installation and more.
 Multiple customization options are built-in.
-It is modified to run on different hardware (More informations in wiki).
+It is modified to run on different hardware (More information in wiki).

 * Arc and DSM are independent from each other!
 Arc is a Boothelper for DSM.
 * Commercial use is not permitted and strictly forbidden!!!